arielj/rails-new-app/README.md

 # rails-new-app
-Command-line tool to assist in the creation of new Rails 5 and 6 apps
+Command-line tool to assist in the creation of new Rails 6 apps

 ## Installation: